aksel-blaise/dalton/LM3d3/selden-lm3d3.md

 ### Hypothesis 1

-Hypothesis 1 will test whether there is a difference in morphology for Dalton points found in and out of the heartland.
+Hypothesis 1 will assess whether there is a difference in morphology for Dalton points found in and out of the heartland.

 ``` r